prom-io/prometeus/README.md

 ## Ignite nodes

 Ignite conists of the set of homogeneous independent Nodes.
-Here are the repos, which contain more detailed information about Ignite Node:
+Here are the repos, which contain more detailed information about Ignite Nodes:

 - [Ignite front-end repo](https://github.com/Prometeus-Network/ignite-front-end)
 - [Ignite back-end repo](https://github.com/Prometeus-Network/ignite-back-end)